 Some, if not all of society’s most useful innovations are the byproduct of competition.
 In fact, although it may sound counterintuitive, innovation often flourishes when an incumbent is threatened by a new entrant because the threat of losing users to the competition drives product improvement.
 The Internet and the products and companies it has enabled are no exception; companies need to constantly stay on their toes, as the next startup is ready to knock them down with a better product.

-The Internet thrives on the creative juices of entrepreneurs and its users.
-A balanced approach to copyright, trademarks and patents is critical to the continued creative and entrepreneurial spirit of the Internet.
-Our intellectual property system should encourage invention, while not stomping out new business models and open-source development.
+The Internet enables the free exchange of ideas and content that, in turn, promote creativity, commerce, and innovation.
+However, a balanced approach to copyright, trademarks, and patents is critical to this creative and entrepreneurial spirit the Internet has fostered.
+Consequently, it is our belief that the intellectual property system should encourage innovation, while not impeding new business models and open-source developments.

 Companies rely on clear, predictable rules that facilitate digital trade to export their products and services around the world.
 These rules include balancing the competing interests between encouraging investment and enabling information access; promoting the free flow of information online; and maintaining balanced intermediary liability regimes.